alex0rpi/alex0rpi/README.md

 * From December 2023 ⭐🔋I started a new position as junior engineer at NTT DATA in Barcelona!<br>
 * June-December 2023 | Involved in [ITA-WIKI](https://github.com/IT-Academy-BCN/ita-wiki) as backend developer.<br>
 # Developer training
+* November 2023 | Took part in a Jump2Digital Hackathon and collaborated on the team whose solution won 1st place.
+Not that I see it as a major achievement, but it was an interesting experience and I appreciated the reward gift 🎧.
 * Jan-June 2023 | Backend development bootcamp at Mediatic (Barcelona).
 The end of bootcamp project is a fullstrack chat web app that can be found in my pinned repositories.<br>
 * 2020 - 2022 | Self-taught web development learning (online bootcamps, tutorials etc.)<br>
 - 📫 You can reach me at: **orpi.alex@hotmail.com**